-Some things connected to function outputs may sometimes require less than full track voltage, as is the case for example with 18V bulbs and 24V on the track (quite common on large scale model rail-roads).
+Some things connected to function outputs may sometimes require less than full track voltage, as is the case for example with 18V bulbs when having 24V on the track (quite common on large scale model railroads).
 Other times you simply want to reduce the brightness of the headlights.